Avraham Gileadi: Academic career and church discipline

 Gileadi was hired by BYU to produce footnotes clarifying translation problems in the Hebrew prophets for the LDS edition of the Bible, and he revised the Hebrew translation of the Book of Mormon for the Church's Translation Division.
-In 1981 he completed his PhD in Ancient Studies from Brigham Young University, under the supervision of Hugh Nibley, with a dissertation entitled "A Bifid Division of the Book of Isaiah".
+In 1981 he completed his PhD in ancient studies from Brigham Young University, under the supervision of Hugh Nibley, with a dissertation entitled "A Bifid Division of the Book of Isaiah".

 In 1988 Gileadi published The Book of Isaiah: A New Translation with Interpretive Keys from the Book of Mormon, followed in 1991 by The Last Days: Types and Shadows from the Bible and the Book of Mormon.
 Prominent LDS scholars including Hugh Nibley, Truman G. Madsen and Ellis Rasmussen praised his work.
 However, Gileadi's argument (present in both books and developed at length in the second) that the Isaiah prophecies pointed mainly to a human "Davidic king" who would emerge in the last days, apart from Jesus Christ, clashed with prevailing interpretations of Isaiah, both LDS and among broader Christianity.
 Bruce D. Porter, a reviewer in the Review of Books on the Book of Mormon, while praising Gileadi's erudition and the beauty of his translation, noted that Gileadi's "[...] interpretation of Isaiah [...] diverges widely from previous Latter-day Saint commentary on Isaiah, including that of Bruce R. McConkie," and the prophets within the Book of Mormon who quote Isaiah.
 Further, the reviewer contrasted McConkie's commentary in The Millennial Messiah with Gileadi's interpretation of Isaiah, and pointed out that Gileadi had failed to even mention the prevailing point of view or contrasting research.

-Gileadi was counselled by a regional authority of the church to discontinue giving lectures and seminars that contradicted or questioned core church principles, which he did.
+Gileadi was counselled by a regional authority of the church to discontinue giving lectures and seminars, which he did.
 On September 15, 1993, Gileadi was excommunicated for apostasy from the LDS Church by his local stake presidency.
 Gileadi told the Deseret News that his stance became, "I will repent of whatever was wrong with me and forgive whoever wronged me. ...
 Excommunicated or not, everyone needs to repent - and forgive", adding that the excommunication never left him with a desire to rebel against the church.

 On February 27, 1996, Gileadi was re-baptized into the church, which is distinct from the reversal of church discipline on appeal.
 This occurred due in part to the oversight of Neal A. Maxwell.
 Gileadi later told the Salt Lake Tribune: "In my case — not a single charge was true or supported by evidence — and all mention of it was expunged from the church's records," as is standard practice following rebaptism.